 -

-New Orleans' cafe provides a grand setting outside and in, and the best coffee and beignets anywhere.
+New Orleans' Cafe Beignet provides a grand setting outside and in, and some of the best coffee and beignets around.
 Breakfast served all day.
-New Orleans Cajun specialties and fried seafood also available.
-(See special offer) -
+New Orleans Cajun specialties and fried seafood are also available. (

 Creole and Cajun Food History